WobbuWoop13/csd-430/README.md

 - Server-side rendering of dynamic content
 - Understanding the JSP request/response lifecycle

-➡️ *Establishes the foundation for all subsequent server-side modules.*

 ---

 ### 🔹 Module 2 – JSP Forms & Request Processing